f-linder/thesis_bachelor/README.md

 ## Data
 The estimators are designed for continuous time series data (such as stock returns).

-You can use your own datasets or acquire percentage stock returns using the functionality provided in `analysis.utils`:
+You can use your own datasets or acquire percentage stock returns using the functionality provided:

 ```python
 from analysis.utils import download_tickers, download_index